ChintanR/Python-Tutorial/README.md

 # Check_Presence
 This program takes a name as input and checks whether that name exists in a predefined list.
 If the name is found in the list, it displays a message saying the name is present; otherwise, it shows that the name is not present.

+# Grade_calculator
+This program takes the user’s marks as input and checks which range the marks fall into.
+Based on that, it displays the corresponding grade from ‘Ex’ to ‘F’ using conditional statements (if-elif-else).